seattlefurby17/jobCompareApp/README.md

 SQLite path mismatch where the backend was reading from a different database file than intended

-These helped refine my understanding of asynchronous requests, routing, and end‑to‑end debugging.
+These helped refine my understanding of routing and end‑to‑end debugging.

 ## 🛠 Workflow
 `main` holds stable code